 Block 4 and 5 Copper Projects, Oman

 Savannah has rights to two blocks covering 1,004km² in the copper-rich, Semail Ophiolite Belt in the Sultanate of Oman, a region proven to host clusters of moderate to high-grade copper deposits with gold credits and metallurgically simple ores.
 The two blocks are located approximately 180km northwest of Muscat, the capital city of Oman, and within close proximity to the export Port of Sohar.
-The Company’s strategy is centred on building a copper and gold resource inventory to support high margin, low cost operations and establish Savannah as a commercial producer, with initial production targeted for late 2017.
+The Company’s strategy is centred on building a copper and gold resource inventory to support high margin, low cost operations and establish Savannah as a commercial producer, with mining expected to commence in H1 2018.

 Mineral Resource and Exploration Target